MonashARP/game-package-platypuses/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# blackjackR
+# Blackjack

-`blackjackR` is an R package that simulates a multiplayer game of Blackjack between players and a dealer.
+`Blackjack` is an R package that simulates a multiplayer game of Blackjack between players and a dealer.
 It implements realistic Blackjack rules such as dealer behavior on soft 17 and bust detection, with players making hit/stand decisions using a simplified strategy.